arthurgassner/swissenergy-frontend/docs/deployment.md

   <figcaption>Running <code>docker compose up</code> from our VPS.</figcaption>
 </figure>

+!!! note "Use `screen`"
+    To have your container run in the background, the `screen` command is handy and wildly-available, although unintuititive to use.

 ## Accessing our ML solution from the outside

 Our containerized ML solution is running on our VPS, and can respond to specific requests on specific routes, but not from the internet.